-PCI stands ready to support packaging changes brought in by new Opioid legislation
+PCI stands ready to support controlled substance storage and packaging changes brought in by new Opioid legislation

-PCI Is pleased to announce further investment in our expansive infrastructure for packaging of controlled substances, complementing our industry-leading capacity for blister packaging, a key tenet of recent calls for dispensing opioid prescriptions in limited quantity unit dose packaging as a tactic to combat substance misuse.
+PCI Is pleased to announce further investment in our expansive infrastructure controlled substance storage and packaging, complementing our industry-leading capacity for blister packaging, a key tenet of recent calls for dispensing opioid prescriptions in limited quantity unit dose packaging as a tactic to combat substance misuse.

 We have extended onsite controlled substance storage at our US commercial packaging locations in Philadelphia, PA and Rockford, IL, and will undertake further expansions as demand increases for these specialized requirements.
 PCI supports DEA Schedule I-V controlled substances for both commercial prescription medicines, as well as those for investigational clinical trials, with approximately two million square feet of dedicated packaging infrastructure across the two locations.

 Child resistant unit dose blister packaging has been a key focus of discussion in US opioid reform measures.
 A trusted outsourcing partner to the pharmaceutical industry, We feature immediate capacity for the introduction of new unit dose blister packaging in formats conducive to meeting the stringent child resistant requirements required by opioids.
 Specializing in new product introductions, our extensive capacity positions us to support more than five billion unit dose blister packs annually.